If you’ve ever been to Hawaii, you understand there isn’t anything much fresher than the islands’ fruit.

 If you don’t feel like peeling and eating them, make lychee green tea or lychee jelly.

-The chewy interior tastes slightly sweet with a twist of tart.
+But while it may be an unusual Hawaiian fruit, it’s great to eat!
+The chewy interior tastes slightly sweet with an interesting flavor twist of tart.

 They call it the “dragon’s eye” in Chinese because a longan looks like a big eye staring at you.